Hyvä Checkout Evaluation Result Types

 }

-Register the executable on the frontend after the evaluation API is initialized.
-The executable can function as asynchronous or synchronous.
-This example shows an async executable that opens a modal after 5 seconds.
+Register the Executable callback on the frontend after the Evaluation API is initialized.
+Executables support both synchronous and asynchronous callbacks.
+The following example registers an async Executable that opens a modal after a 5-second delay.

 <script>

-// Ensure that the evaluation API is fully initialized.
+// Wait for the evaluation API to be fully initialized.

 window.addEventListener('checkout:init:evaluation', () => {